Flavored cannabis marketing criticized for targeting kids

 New York, which legalized recreational marijuana in March 2021, forbids marketing and advertising that “is designed in any way to appeal to children or other minors.”

-But New York’s state Office of Cannabis Management has yet to officially adopt rules on labeling, packaging and advertising that could ban cartoons and neon colors, as well as prohibit depictions of food, candy, soda, drinks, cookies or cereal on packaging — all of which, the agency suggests, could attract people under 21.
+But New York’s state Office of Cannabis Management has yet to officially adopt rules on labeling, packaging, and advertising that could ban cartoons and neon colors, as well as prohibit depictions of food, candy, soda, drinks, cookies, or cereal on the packaging — all of which, the agency suggests, could attract people under 21.

 “Consumers need to be aware — parents need to be aware — if they see products that look like other products that are commonly marketed to kids, that’s an illicit market product,” said Lyla Hunt, OCM’s deputy director of public health and campaigns.